1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Our Team offers a full range of care for perianal abscess.

-• Eat more fiber (fruits, vegetables, and whole grains)
+• Consume greater amounts of fiber (fruits, vegetables, and whole grains).

-• Keep the anal area clean and dry
+• Wipe the anal area with dry tissue paper.

-• Stool softeners to reduce straining during bowel movements
+• Stool softeners to alleviate the strain on the bowel movements.

-• Seton placement for abscesses with an associated fistula
+• Seton placement of abscesses that have an underlying fistula.

 Scott Liu